maheverma2/TextUtils/README.md

-# basic
+# TextUtils App
- It is used to manipulate the text to Lowercase,UpperCase,RemoveSpace,WordCount,CharCount,Time Required To Read
+ It is used to manipulate your text to Lowercase,UpperCase,RemoveSpace,WordCount,CharCount and Also Calculate Time Required To Read